What does regenerative agriculture mean?

 Key principles:

-• Carbon sequestration
+- Carbon sequestration

 Carbon is the key to life and plays a central role in regenerative agriculture.
 By storing carbon in the soil, not only does soil structure improve, but it can also store more water, which in turn supports life on the land.
-This leads to an exponential increase in soil fertility and biodiversity.
+This leads to an exponential increase in soil fertility and biodiversity. - Water and land management

 Water is a crucial factor in regenerative agriculture.
 By understanding the topography and movement of water across the landscape, measures are taken to retain and use water optimally.
 This encourages the creation of "islands of life" where flora and fauna can thrive.
-One innovative method is "keyline design," which channels water from the valley to the middle of ridges to maximize water use.
+One innovative method is "keyline design," which channels water from the valley to the middle of ridges to maximize water use. - Promote natural ecosystem processes

 Instead of controlling nature, regenerative agriculture focuses on promoting natural processes.
 Animals play a central role by moving them across pastures in high densities, which stimulates plant growth and supports nutrient cycling.
-The interaction between plants and animals is used to increase soil fertility and create ecological niches.
+The interaction between plants and animals is used to increase soil fertility and create ecological niches. - Biomass recycling

 By returning biomass such as compost, tree cuttings and animal excrement to the soil, the nutrient cycle is maintained.
-This helps to ensure that the soil becomes more fertile year after year and that the cultivated areas can be used in the long term.
+This helps to ensure that the soil becomes more fertile year after year and that the cultivated areas can be used in the long term. - Avoidance of synthetic interventions

 Regenerative agriculture consistently avoids unnatural fertilizers, pesticides and the excessive use of machinery.
 This not only protects the soil from further degradation, but also promotes biodiversity.